Topic 4 Exercises

 int hours = exercise.nextInt();

-//First we make a calculation assuming there was no overtime.
+//First we make a calculation assuming there were no overtime hours.

 if (hours <= 160) {